 Most patients benefit from surgery.
 Doctors often combine surgery and other treatments to increase their effectiveness.
 Chemotherapy, radiation therapy, brachytherapy, heated intraoperative peritoneal chemotherapy, immunotherapy, or tomotherapy may be used in conjunction with surgery to offer the best results possible.

 A Comprehensive Cancer Center

-This network of facilities dedicated to treatment and research of cancer, funded by the NCI and National Institute of Health.
-To get this designation a facility like Moffitt has to conduct cutting edge treatment, but also must provide innovative treatments and excellent patient care.
-Together this network of cancer centers is advancing knowledge of all types of cancers, including mesothelioma, and is instrumental in translating research into real and effective treatments for patients.
+This network of facilities is funded by the NCI and the National Institutes of Health.
+To receive this designation, a facility must provide innovative treatments and excellent patient care.
+This network of cancer centers also plays a key role in translating research into real and effective treatments for patients.

 Research at Moffitt

 Researchers and clinicians at the H. Lee Moffitt Cancer Center are leading the way in cancer research and treatment.
-With a special department devoted to all types of mesothelioma, this Tampa facility is also becoming a leader in treating and managing this most challenging of cancers.
-Patients do not have to have a referral to come to Moffitt and are welcome to contact the Center to make an appointment for a consultation and to get started on a mesothelioma treatment plan.Get Your FREE Mesothelioma Packet
+With a special department devoted to mesothelioma, this Tampa facility is also becoming a leader in the treatment of this most challenging of cancers.
+Patients do not need a referral and are welcome to contact the Center to get started on a mesothelioma treatment plan.Get Your FREE Mesothelioma Packet

 Page Written by Mary Ellen Ellis